nathan-hoche/Algorithm/README.md

 # About this Project
-This project a list of all the algorithm I saw/use.
+This project is a list of all the algorithm I saw/use.
 I wanted to let anyone know how to easily implement an algorithm in a lot of different case.
 The objectif of this project is to have an easy way to see the difference between all algorithm.

 # How to test an algorithm: